pulumi/docs/reference/pkg/nodejs/@pulumi/aws/ec2/index.md

 ```

-If set to "one-time", after
+If set to `one-time`, after
 the instance is terminated, the spot request will be closed.
-Also, Terraform
-can't manage one-time spot requests, just launch them.

 <h3 class="pdoc-member-header">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-aws/blob/master/sdk/nodejs/ec2/spotInstanceRequest.ts#L529">property subnetId</a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-aws/blob/master/sdk/nodejs/ec2/spotInstanceRequest.ts#L535">property subnetId</a>
 </h3>

 ```typescript